mIRC-Scripters/mirckb/docs/source/intermediate/events.rst

 me Prefix
 ~~~~~~~~~

-The 'me' prefix can be used to get an event to trigger when you meet the criteria (only if $nick == $me).
+The **me** prefix can be used to get an event to trigger when you meet the criteria (only if $nick == $me).
 The 'me' prefix is a bit special; it requires a new colon before other prefixes.

 For example: